mountainMath/mountain_doodles/posts/2025-03-11-housing-shortage-as-an-explanation-for-family-and-household-change/index.html.md

 ![MHU model using baseline non-visible minority non-immigrant population not attending school part or full time, year fixed effects not shown.](images/mhu-model-baseline.png)

-This shows a clear impact of rents on the probability of living in a minimum household unit vs doubling up.
+This shows a clear impact of rents on the probability of living in a minimal household unit vs doubling up.
 As expected, other factors also matter, in particular couple status and incomes.
 Couple status is not unrelated to housing outcomes and lacks a clear causal interpretation.

 But what happens when we add "Culture" into the model and try to assess it's impact on the relationship?
 Given the model utilizing data back to 1981, and working under the constraints of variables available in the PUMF data (not having access to the full sample of the census for this work), we lack the ability to include fine subgroups.
 Instead we settle for broad categories built from visible minority status and immigrant generation.^[We estimate a model with finer categories in the Appendix of the paper based only on the most recent three census years.]